sethyuan/react-hoc-query/README.md

 Also, note that the order in which you apply the queries is important, queries with `dependOn` should appear below their dependencies.

+`dependOn` is an array of both string and objects of shape `{ group, key }`.
+When an item is a string, it indicates a dependency for the specified key of the same group as the query itself; otherwise, a `{ group, key }` is needed to depend on a key of a different group.
+Please look further down for the introduction of groups.

 ```js
 import React from "react"
 import query from "react-hoc-query"